 Timing of a complaint

-It is in everyone's interests that complaints are dealt with as quickly as possible.
+It is in everyone’s interests that complaints are dealt with as quickly as possible.
 Issues should be raised as they arise: delays make it difficult to investigate properly.
-The University reserves the right not to consider a complaint, whether formal or informal, when it is raised for the first time more than two months after the act or omission of the University which is the focus of the complaint.
+The University will not normally consider a complaint, whether formal or informal, when it is raised for the first time more than 40 working days from the date the University has issued an initial response to a request.

 Informal process